tweag/aws-secrets/README.md

 - `aws-secrets-send`
 - `aws-secrets-receive`
 - `aws-secrets-purge-resources`
+- `aws-secrets-setup-env`

 They can be used to set up and maintain a file containing secret keys which can be used by an application running on an Amazon EC2 instance.
-Or they can be used to set the environment before running a docker container within an Amazon EC2 instance.
+Or they can be used to set the environment for an application running in a a docker container within an Amazon EC2 instance.

 *`aws-secrets-init-resources`* creates the following AWS resources: